What is sarcoma?

 How and where does sarcoma appear?

-Sarcoma can simply present as a new, painless lump.
-Pain can occur (for example, if the tumor is compressing a major nerve), but this is not common.
-Sometimes sarcomas do not cause any symptoms and are detected incidentally only when a patient sees a doctor for other issues.
-In general, a new mass that is large (>5 cm), deep in the body and undergoes rapid growth should raise suspicion for sarcoma; however, when in doubt any new mass should be evaluated.
+Sarcoma can start as a new, painless lump.
+Pain can occur (for example, if the tumor is compressing a major nerve), but it’s not common.
+Sometimes sarcomas do not cause any symptoms and are detected when a patient sees a doctor for other issues.
+In general, any new lump or mass should be checked out.

 What causes sarcoma?